hanshuebner/netzhansa/content/post/lantronix-lat-master-password.md

-I downloaded the update file to see whether I could figure out either how the license code was generated so that I could generate one for myself, or patch the firmware to disable the license checks altogether.
+I downloaded the update file to see whether I could figure out either how the license code was generated so that I could generate one for myself, or patch the firmware to completely disable the license checks.
 The firmware comes in the form of a file ETSP.SYS, and the first thing to check is whether it is in some commonly known file
 format:

 ```